dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/gsheets.md

 # Google Sheets <Lifecycle status='preview'/>

-:::info Beta functionality
+:::info Preview functionality
-Google Sheets integration with the dbt Semantic Layer is a [beta](/docs/dbt-versions/product-lifecycles#dbt-cloud) feature.
+Google Sheets integration with the dbt Semantic Layer is a [Preview](/docs/dbt-versions/product-lifecycles#dbt-cloud) feature.
 :::

 The dbt Semantic Layer offers a seamless integration with Google Sheets through a custom menu.
 This add-on allows you to build dbt Semantic Layer queries and return data on your metrics directly within Google Sheets.